CodiumTeam/docker-training/exercise-12/jenkins/README.md

 # Bonus track

-Add an extra step in the build stage, to execute a docker scan of the image.
+Add an extra step in the build stage, to execute a docker security scanning of the image.

 You will need to be logged in to *Docker Hub*, so you will need to execute a docker login statement.
 Do not put the credentials in the Jenkinsfile and store them in Jenkins, just as you learnt earlier.